FAQ - Volunteer page

 - Please do not apply and pay for a Police Check before being accepted as a volunteer.

 Who can I use as a reference if I'm a teen?

-- Teens who are applying for youth volunteer positions can use a teacher, guidance councillor, neighbour, family friend, a member of their church, past or present employer (including someone you have babysat for) or other adult who can confirm that you are suitable for the position.
+- Teens who are applying for youth volunteer positions can use a teacher, guidance counsellor, neighbour, family friend, a member of their place of worship, past or present employers (including someone you have babysat for) or other adults who can confirm that you are suitable for the position.
 Remember to include their phone number and to ask permission before using someone's name as a reference.

 Where can I find more information?